kyranops/MSWatcher2/readme.md

 - **Ongoing Development**: New functions are always being added and existing functions are enhanced for reliability Updating is also a simple process, as MSWatcher2 is fully backwards compatible.
 - **Free Updates Forever**: Updates to existing functionalities of MSWatcher2 will be free and remain free
 - The newest version will always be provided in the [dist](https://github.com/kyranops/MSWatcher2/tree/main/dist) folder.
 Simply drag-and-drop the new MSWatcher2.exe (and config.ini if specified)
+- Noticed a bug?
+Let me know and **I will fix it**.

 ***
 ## Getting Started
 This project is closed source.
 Please reach out to me on [Discord](https://discordapp.com/users/157035482650378241) if you are interested.

-A full guide on how to get set-up and configure MSWatcher2 is available in the readme.txt
+For existing users, a full guide on how to get set-up and configure MSWatcher2 is available in the readme.txt

 ***
 ## Changelog